Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Methodology

 To improve generalization and prevent overfitting, we adopt a data augmentation strategy that simulates multiple impressions of the same finger.
 Specifically, we use the fingerprint distortion model proposed by Si et al. \cite{si2015detection} to generate random distortion fields, which are applied to real fingerprints to synthesize impressions with varied geometric deformations.
 In addition, histogram matching adjusts the grayscale distribution of synthetic images to simulate a broader range of visual conditions.
 We also incorporate mild geometric transformations.
-For pose estimation and enhancement modules, we apply random translations in the range $[-80, 80]$ pixels along both axes, and rotations within $[-45^\circ, 45^\circ]$.
+For pose estimation and enhancement modules, random geometric transformations are applied to the fingerprints of size $512 \times 512$ at 500 ppi, including random translations in the range $[-80, 80]$ pixels along both axes and rotations within $[-45^\circ, 45^\circ]$.
 For FDRN training, we adopt smaller transformations with translations in $[-10, 10]$ pixels and rotations in $[-5^\circ, 5^\circ]$.
 Furthermore, for training the enhancement modules, we adopt the simulated low-quality fingerprint strategy described in Sec.~\ref{sec:enh_method}, where realistic degradations are applied to high-quality prints to generate paired training data.
 The codebook size $l_c$ is set to 4096, with an embedding dimension $d_c$ of 3.
 The feature dimension $\mathcal{D}$ for the fixed-length dense representation is set to 6.
-Additional training details for each FLARE module are summarized in Tab.~\ref{tab:train_details}, while full network hyperparameter settings are provided in the supplementary material.
+Additional training details for each FLARE module are summarized in Tab.~\ref{tab:train_details}, and the supplementary material further provides full network hyperparameter settings along with additional data augmentation details for training the pose estimation and enhancement modules.

+Training uses the AdamW optimizer \cite{adamw} with a plateau-based learning rate scheduler that reduces the learning rate by a factor of 0.1 with a patience of 10 epochs.
+To monitor overfitting and select hyperparameters, 20\% of the training samples are held out as a validation set.
+After choosing the best-performing configuration, the model is retrained on the full training set and trained to convergence, defined as the point where the scheduled learning rate decays below $1 \times 10^{-6}$.
+The final converged model is used for evaluation.